simonknittel/static-site-generator/README.md

 Checkout [CONTRIBUTE.md](./CONTRIBUTE.md)

-How to set up a new project
+Set up a new project
 ===

 Quick start (still in development)